twilio/workshop/docs/voting.rst

     >>> s['hey']
     0

-Instead of just printing the message body we now use the message body as a key for the vote dictionary.
+Instead of just printing the message body, we now use the message body as a key for the vote dictionary.

 .. code-block:: python